HB350 Alabama 2019 Session

 - Alcoholic beverages, wine, direct shipment to consumer, authorized under certain conditions, wine direct shipper license required by Alcoholic Beverage Control Board, penalties, Sec.
 28-3A-6.1 added; Sec.
 28-1-4 am'd.

-This bill would authorize delivery services approved by the board to deliver wine directly to residents.
+- Delivery service carriers approved by the board to deliver wine shipments to residents.

 - Subjects